-Tata Chemicals Ltd. is trading at the upper end of the pattern and likely to stay positive for medium term outlook if the stock holds and closes above 835 level on a closing basis.
-Technical parameters looks positive till now and likely to see further momentum above 844 level.
+Tata Chemicals Ltd. is trading at the upper end of the pattern and is likely to stay positive for the medium-term outlook if the stock holds and closes above 835 level on a closing basis.
+Technical parameters look positive till now and are likely to see further momentum above the 844 level.

-Disclaimer: This document and the process of identifying the potential of a company has been produced for only learning purpose.
+Disclaimer: This document and the process of identifying the potential of a company have been produced for only learning purposes.
 Since equity involves individual judgments, this analysis should be used for only learning enhancements and cannot be considered to be a recommendation on any stock or sector.